Why is my potted Norfolk pine leaning and its needles browning?

 The browning needles do cause some concern.
 It’s normal for the older needles on the lower branches to gradually turn brown and drop off.
 But if large areas or areas other than the lower branches turn brown, then there is probably something else going on.
 These plants tend to like humid environments and cool temperatures.
 But here are some possible reason why this might be happening:

-- Light: Norfolk pines like lots and lots of bright light.
+- Norfolk pines like lots of bright, indirect light.
 They can take a couple hours of direct sun, as long as it's not harsh midday sun.
-Usually an eastern exposure is good, or western as long as the direct light comes later in the day.
 Too much direct sun can burn the needles.

-- Cold/heat: Blasts of cold air or hot air can brown the needles.
-So keep the tree away from doors and windows where cold gusts might come in, and away from heating vents and radiators.
+- Blasts of cold air or hot air can brown the needles.
+Keep the tree away from doors and windows where cold gusts might come in, and away from heating vents and radiators.

 Ask a plant expert